-We are struggling to work out whether a Washington Post blog has got a legitimate point with a Hillary Clinton speech this morning.
+We struggle to work out whether a Washington Post blog has got a legitimate point with a Hillary Clinton speech this morning.
 The blog, by Eric Wemple, draws attention to a speech given by the former Secretary of State, Mrs Clinton in Atlanta, Georgia.
 Thus, her speech was at a convention organised by the National Association of Convenience and Fuel Retailing (NACS).
 But the issue is with public speaking secrecy.

-Public speaking at these events is pretty common for a former politician…especially one who might consider running for a Democrat party nomination for the Presidential elections in 2016.
+Speaking publicly at these events is pretty common for a former politician…especially one who might consider running for a Democrat party nomination for the Presidential elections in 2016.

 But, there’s nothing remotely unfamiliar about this public speaking arrangement.
 George W. Bush’s private public speaking falls into the same category.